goreleaser/goreleaser/www/docs/ci/semaphore.md

 # Semaphore

-In [Sempahore 2.0](https://semaphoreci.com) each project starts with the default pipeline specified in `.semaphore/semaphore.yml`.
+In [Semaphore 2.0](https://semaphoreci.com) each project starts with the default pipeline specified in `.semaphore/semaphore.yml`.

 ```yaml